-Surge protection: When an AWS could be subject to unintentional high-voltage inputs, the installation of a protection mechanism is indispensable to avoid possible destruction of the equipment.
-High-voltage input can be induced from magnetic fields, static electricity and, especially, from lightning.

-Two-wire transmitters: It is sometimes desirable to pre-amplify low-level signals close to the sensor to maintain a maximum signal-to-noise ratio.
-One way of performing this kind of signal conditioning is to use a two-wire transmitter.
-These transmitters not only amplify the input signal, but also provide isolation and conversion to a high-current level (typically 4 to 20 mA).
-Current transmission allows signals to be sent to a distance of up to about 1 500 m.

-Digital isolation: Electrical modules are used to acquire digital input signals while breaking the galvanic connection between the signal source and the measuring equipment.
-The modules not only isolate, but also convert the inputs into standard voltage levels that can be read by the data-acquisition equipment.

-Analogue isolation: Analogue isolation modules are used to protect equipment from contact with high voltages, the breaking of ground loops and the removal of large common-mode signals.
-Three types of analogue isolation are in wide use today: the low-cost capacitive coupling or “flying capacitor”, the good performance and moderate cost optical coupling, and the high-isolation and accurate, but higher-cost, transformer coupling.

 Low-pass filtering: Filters are used to separate desired signals from undesirable signals.
 Undesirable signals are noise, alternating current line frequency pick-up, radio or television station interference, and signal frequencies above half the sampling frequency.
 Generally, a low-pass filter is employed to control these unwanted sources of error, excluding that portion of the frequency spectrum where desired signals do not exist.
+These filters may be realized either by analogue techniques (electronic) or digital filters.

 Amplifiers: Analogue sensor signals can vary in amplitude over a wide range.
-The analogue-to-digital (A/D) converter, however, requires a high-level signal in order to perform best.
+The analogue-to-digital (A/D) converter (ADC), however, requires a high-level signal in order to perform best.
 In many cases, an amplifier module is used to boost possible low-level signals to the desired amplitude.
-Amplifier modules are also employed to standardize the voltage output of all sensors to a common voltage, for example 0–5 voltage direct current.
+Amplifier modules are sometimes employed to standardize the voltage output of all sensors to a common voltage, for example 0–5 voltage direct current, in order to use a common high performance ADC.

-Resistances: Special modules are used to convert resistances, such as platinum thermometers, into a linearized output voltage signal and to provide the necessary output current for this conversion.
-It should be noted that the conversion to a linear signal can introduce inaccuracies, which can be critical for some applications.
+Resistances: Special modules are used to convert resistances, such as platinum thermometers, into an output voltage signal by providing the necessary output current. .

 Data-acquisition function